-- As the global target to eliminate hunger by 2030 fast slips out of reach, investing in how the world feeds itself is the only way to avert a crisis.
+BULAWAYO, May 11 2026 (IPS) - As the global target to eliminate hunger by 2030 is fast slipping out of reach, investing in how the world feeds itself is the only way to ensure progress.

-Investing in agrifood systems—from production and processing to distribution and consumption—is crucial to making the global agriculture sector more resilient to food security threats, said Mohamed Manssouri, Assistant Director-General and Director of the Food and Agriculture Organisation (FAO) Investment Centre.
+Investing in agrifood systems—from production and processing to distribution and consumption—is crucial to making the global agrifood sector more resilient to food security threats, said Mohamed Manssouri, Assistant Director-General and Director of the Food and Agriculture Organization (FAO) Investment Centre.

 “The COVID-19 pandemic, the war in Ukraine, and now the conflicts in the Middle East are stark reminders that more countries and trade partners are connected to global supply chains.”

-Manssouri leads a global multidisciplinary team of more than 200 experts and 500 consultants operating in 120 countries.
-The team provides investment and finance solutions to FAO member countries, international and national financial institutions, and public and private investors.
+Manssouri leads a global multidisciplinary team of more than 180 staff and long-term consultants and over 350 short-term consultants operating in around 120 countries.
+The team provides investment and finance solutions to FAO member countries, international and national financial institutions, and other investors.

-The FAO Investment Centre designs investment strategies and policies to support public and private agrifood investment programmes.
-It leads innovative finance mechanisms aimed at de-risking and leveraging private investment.
+The FAO Investment Centre supports investment strategies, promotes enabling environments through policy dialogue, studies and other analytical work, and works to increase public and private agrifood investment.
+It also promotes innovative finance mechanisms aimed at de-risking and leveraging private investment.

 Manssouri said the conflict in the Middle East has added pressure to already fragile global commodity supply chains, threatening the availability, accessibility and affordability of food, especially in net food-importing countries.

 According to FAO analysis, current disruptions in the Strait of Hormuz have cut off between 30% and 35% of global urea trade.
 Urea is a major fertiliser that provides nitrogen to crops.
-Urea prices have jumped between 14% and 60%.
-The price of natural gas, which is essential for nitrogen fertiliser, has risen by up to 90%.
+Urea prices have jumped between 40% and 60%.
+While natural gas, essential for nitrogen fertiliser, has risen by up to 90% in price.

 Excepts: